Amine-boranes

-Dehydrogenation of amine-boranes or dehydrocoupling of amine-boranes is a chemical process wherein dihydrogen is released from amine-boranes.
-This process was once of some interest for hydrogen storage.
+Amine-boranes are a class of covalent compounds based on the ammonia borane parent structure.
+These compounds were once of some interest for hydrogen storage, as they can undergo dehydrogenation (dehydrocoupling) to release dihydrogen.

 Substrates

 Ammonia-borane, the parent amine-borane, is a molecule with the formula H3B\sNH3.
-The hydrogen content for double dehydrogenation of ammonia-borane is nearly 12% ((4/33.7)x100):
+The hydrogen content for double dehydrogenation of ammonia-borane is 13% ((4/30.9)x100):